A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Related work

 \section{Related work}

+Our work lies at the intersection of (i) AI for mathematical problem solving, (ii) evaluating AI evaluations, and (iii) human judgments of interestingness.

-\paragraph{AI for mathematical problem solving.} The use of large language models for math problem solving began with grade- and high-school level mathematics \cite{cobbe2021trainingverifierssolvemath, hendrycks2021measuringmathematicalproblemsolving}.
-LLMs quickly progressed from solving a handful of problems to saturating the benchmarks due to increased problem-solving abilities \cite{bubeck2023sparksartificialgeneralintelligence}.
-To address this gap, more challenging benchmarks containing PhD and competition-level mathematics emerged \cite{gulati2025putnamaxiomfunctionalstaticbenchmark, tsoukalas2024putnambenchevaluatingneuraltheoremprovers, glazer2025frontiermathbenchmarkevaluatingadvanced, ai-mathematical-olympiad-prize, ai-mathematical-olympiad-progress-prize-2}.
+\textbf{AI for mathematical problem solving.} The use of large language models for math problem solving began with grade- and high-school level mathematics with benchmarks like GSM8K and MATH~\cite{cobbe2021trainingverifierssolvemath, hendrycks2021measuringmathematicalproblemsolving}.
+LLMs quickly saturated these benchmarks due to increased problem-solving abilities~\cite{bubeck2023sparksartificialgeneralintelligence}.
+To address benchmark saturation, more challenging benchmarks like Putnam-AXIOM, PutnamBench, FrontierMath, and the AIMO prizes containing PhD and competition mathematics emerged~\cite{gulati2025putnamaxiomfunctionalstaticbenchmark, tsoukalas2024putnambenchevaluatingneuraltheoremprovers, glazer2025frontiermathbenchmarkevaluatingadvanced, ai-mathematical-olympiad-prize, ai-mathematical-olympiad-progress-prize-2}.
 Large Reasoning Models (LRMs), trained with Reinforcement Learning techniques to utilize additional compute at inference-time, quickly rose to this challenge.
-LRMs from providers like DeepMind \cite{DeepMind2025GeminiGold}, Harmonic \cite{achim2025aristotleimolevelautomatedtheorem}, and OpenAI \cite{openai2025o3o4mini} achieved Gold medal-level performance at the 2025 International Mathematics Olympiad.
-These accomplishments complement a parallel line of computer-assisted discovery systems (e.g., FunSearch \cite{veličković2024amplifyinghumanperformancecombinatorial}, AlphaTensor \cite{AlphaTensor2022}, AlphaEvolve \cite{novikov2025alphaevolvecodingagentscientific}), which demonstrated that search, learning, and symbolic tools can together yield novel or improved results.
-Despite these achievements, these systems share one feature: the solving and discovery models engage in occurs for problems \emph{posed by humans}, and thus they are not evaluated at judging problems.
+Closed LRMs from providers like DeepMind~\cite{DeepMind2025GeminiGold}, Harmonic~\cite{achim2025aristotleimolevelautomatedtheorem}, and OpenAI~\cite{openai2025o3o4mini} achieved Gold medal-level performance at the 2025 International Mathematics Olympiad, highlighting the gap between proprietary and open models.
+However, these LLMs were only evaluated on their ability to \textit{solve} mathematical problems.
+These accomplishments complement a parallel line of computer-assisted discovery systems (e.g., FunSearch~\cite{veličković2024amplifyinghumanperformancecombinatorial}, AlphaTensor~\cite{AlphaTensor2022}, and AlphaEvolve~\cite{novikov2025alphaevolvecodingagentscientific}), which demonstrated that search, learning, and symbolic tools can together yield novel or improved results.
+Despite the achievements, a gap remains: humans pose the problems that models solve and make discoveries for, and thus models are not evaluated at judging problems or generating interesting ones~\citep[cf.][]{zhang2023ai}.